-One of the great things about board games is that you can reap their benefits whether or not it is your strict intention to do so.
-Just want to play for fun?
+One of the great things about games, whether playing board games, tabletop role-playing games, or video games, is that you can learn from them and practice skills whether or not it is your strict intention to do so.
+Want to play for fun?
 You can do that.
 Want to focus on choosing games that allow you to practice specific skills?
 You can do that, too.

-- Play is a natural human activity and board games are an outlet for play
+- Play is a natural human activity and games are an outlet for play

-- Board games are often educational and touch on topics of history, geography, mathematics, art, science, language, literature, sports, etc.
+- Games are often educational and touch on topics of history, geography, mathematics, art, science, language, literature, sports, etc.

-- Board games exercise the brain and body by engaging logic reasoning, critical thinking, deduction, hand/eye coordination and manual dexterity, memory recall, strategic planning, reading comprehension, number/letter recognition, pattern recognition, color/shape recognition, and imagination
+- Games exercise the brain and body by engaging logic reasoning, critical thinking, deduction, hand/eye coordination and manual dexterity, memory recall, strategic planning, reading comprehension, number/letter recognition, pattern recognition, color/shape recognition, and imagination

-- Board gaming can increase communication skills because many games require negotiation, persuasion, bluffing, and/or information sharing between players, not to mention the interpersonal communication that can naturally happen while playing games
+- Gaming can increase communication skills because many games require negotiation, persuasion, bluffing, and/or information sharing between players, not to mention the interpersonal communication that can naturally happen while playing games

 - Games can promote teamwork and collaborative thinking, as well as how to win/lose and provide opportunities to learn from failure